Pramithack/House-Price-Prediction/README.md

 ## 🔮 Future Enhancements
 - Include more features (e.g., location, amenities, renovation year)
 - Use ensemble models like Random Forest or XGBoost
-- Build a web app using Flask or Streamlit for live predictions
+- Build a web app using Flask or Streamlit for live user input and predictions

 ---